Civil Contract wins Armenia election, securing 63-seat majority amid opposition challenges

 Russian interference in Armenia: A nation tested by disinformation Under the leadership of Prime Minister Nikol Pashinyan, Armenia is moving to distance itself from Russia and forge closer ties with the European Union.
 Despite pro-Russian disinformation campaigns targeting the government, the pro-European candidate won the parliamentary elections held on June 7.

-france24 · about 3 hours ago
+france24 · 25 days ago

 Live From Europe